-You can assign rights to restrict users' actions in Navigator Security Manager with the API Role Management option.
-With it, you can create roles for Security Manager users that control which Security Manager features are available to them.
+You can assign rights to restrict users' actions in the security application with the API Role Management option.
+With it, you can create roles for users that control which features are available to them.

 Examples of API Roles would be users that could only view settings but not make changes, or auditors that can only view the audit reports.

-As with all Navigator usage, the assignment is based on group(s) that the user belongs to.
+As with all usage of the management applications, the assignment is based on group(s) that the user belongs to.
 As an example, let's take a user, Bob, who belongs to the Auditors group (in LDAP) and should be only able to view the WSM audit report.

-The first step would be be define an Auditors group in WSM as described in User Group Management.
-If Bob does not require Navigator functions, it is not necessary to add any User Groups to this group; just follow the details below.
-If Bob can use both Navigator and Security Manager, than you would add both User Groups and add API Role Management rights as outlined below.
+The first step would be to define an Auditors group in WSM, as described in User Group Management.
+If Bob does not require any functions in the management application, it is not necessary to add any User Groups to this group; just follow the details below.
+If Bob can use both the security and the management applications, then you would add both User Groups and add API Role Management rights as outlined below.
 This group must not be specified on the WGS REST API tab of WGS Properties in AutoPilot Enterprise Manager for granting access rights to WSM, which will override any rights defined here.

 Jump ahead |